 In the February 10, 1917 issue of Sporting Life, the top trap shooters in registered tournaments in 1916 were listed.
 Among the New York State shooters listed, 22 were from the Canandaigua Sportsmen's Club.

 Indebtedness was discharged on April 4, 1917, and arrangements were made to celebrate by burning the mortgage.
 Plans were then made to proceed on making improvements to the grounds on Lake Street.

 On February 21, 1930, the Geneva Daily Times reported a fire destroyed a large gas station, restaurant, and tourist home on Lake Street.
 It was only the presence of heavy winds that nearby buildings of the club, located just west of the burned structure, were saved.

-In 1946 the club bought its present location on Emerson Road in Canandaigua and built trap, skeet, pistol and rifle ranges, and a clubhouse.
+On April 14, 1939, the Canandaigua Sportsmen's Club purchased its present location on Emerson Road and since then has built trap, skeet, pistol and rifle ranges, and a clubhouse.